pgvector/pgvector/README.md

 However, there are some important caveats.

-### Streaming Caveats
+### Iterative Caveats

-With streaming queries, it’s possible for rows to be slightly out of order by distance.
+With iterative search, it’s possible for rows to be slightly out of order by distance.
 For strict ordering, use:

 ```sql
 WITH approx_order AS MATERIALIZED (